 The Second District agreed with the plaintiff that normally, such unsupported testimony would not be admissible as evidence in court.
 It was inadmissible hearsay.
 There is a common hearsay exception for “business records,” the court noted, but as previously stated the defendant introduced no documentary evidence to support its employee’s testimony.
 Nevertheless, the Second District said the trial court’s grant of summary judgment to the insurance company was still justified since the employee offered admissible testimony with respect to her personal experience with the employer’s underwriting guidelines.

 Speak with a Florida Personal Injury Attorney Today

 Never assume that an insurance company–even your own–will pay an accident-related claim without putting up a legal fight.
 Your best protection against such an occurrence is to work with a qualified Boca Raton car accident lawyer.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.